chef-boneyard/chef-web-docs-2016/chef_master/source/essentials_cookbooks.rst

    * - :doc:`Opscode-authored Cookbooks </opscode_cookbooks>`
      - |opscode| maintains a collection of cookbooks that are important to |chef| and are widely used by the |chef| community.
    * - `Community-authored Cookbooks <http://community.opscode.com/cookbooks>`_
-     - The |chef| community has authored thousands of cookbooks, ranging from niche cookbooks that are used by only a few organizations to cookbooks that are some of the most popular and are used by nearly everyone.
+     - The |chef| community has authored thousands of cookbooks, ranging from niche cookbooks that are used by only a few organizations to cookbooks that by nearly everyone.
    * - :doc:`Recipes </essentials_cookbook_recipes>`
-     - A recipe is the most fundamental configuration element within the Chef environment.
+     - A recipe is the most fundamental configuration element within the |chef| environment.
+   * - :doc:`Cookbooks Directory Structure </essentials_cookbook_directory>`
+     - The cookbooks/ directory is used to store the cookbooks that are used by |chef| when configuring the various systems in the organization.
    * - :doc:`Resources and Providers </essentials_cookbook_resources>`
      - A resource is a package, a service, a group of users, and so on.
 A resource tells |chef| which provider to use during a |chef| run for various tasks like installing packages, running |ruby| code, or accessing directories and file systems.
 The resource is generic: "install program A" while the provider knows what to do with that process on |debian| and |ubuntu| and |windows|.
 A provider defines the steps that are required to bring that piece of the system into the desired state. |chef| includes default providers that cover all of the most common scenarios.
    * - :doc:`Lightweight Resources </essentials_cookbook_lwrp>`